Memphis may send second expelled Tennessee lawmaker back to statehouse

 The expulsions drew national attention to Jones and Pearson, including a visit last week by Vice President Kamala Harris, a Democrat, to show support, and animated many voters in the Democrat-leaning cities they represent in a largely Republican-favoring state.

-Pearson has called for supporters to join him in a march from the National Civil Rights Museum in Memphis to the meeting of the Shelby County Board of Commissioners on Wednesday afternoon.
+Jones said he and Pearson would head to the House in Nashville on Thursday and call on House Speaker Cameron Sexton, a Republican, to resign, calling him an "enemy to multiracial democracy.

+"Rather than pass commonsense gun laws, they passed a resolution to expel the two youngest Black members in the General Assembly," Jones said.

-Tennessee's House Republicans, who have a supermajority, have said this week they will "welcome" back any expelled state lawmakers returned by county-level governments, so long as those members follow the legislature's rules.
+Sexton did not immediately respond to a request for comment.
+Earlier this week, the House Republicans, who have a supermajority, issued a statement saying they will "welcome" back any expelled state lawmakers returned by county-level governments, so long as those members follow the legislature's rules.

 ((jonathan.allen@reuters.com; +1 646 223 5371; Reuters Messaging: jonathan.allen.thomsonreuters.com@reuters.net))